SALHASAID/SUPPLYCHAIN-ANALYSIS/README.md

   Line charts 📈.
 I use a line chart to analyze sales trends over the years to identify which year had the highest sales and which didn’t.

-  Interactive reports📝; I enabled dynamic exploration of data using slicers and filters, making it easy to interact and drill down to a specific metric.
+  Interactive reports📝; I enabled dynamic data exploration using slicers and filters, making it easy to interact and drill down to a specific metric.

   Pie chart; I used a pie chart to show order by delivery status